 NEW SECTION.
 Section 1.
-Operation of state fund as authorized insurer -- issuance of certificate of authority -- exceptions -- use of calendar year -- risk-based capital -- controlling law.
-(1) The state fund provided for in 39-71-2313 is an authorized insurer and, except as provided in subsection (3), subject to the provisions in Title 33 that are generally applicable to authorized workers' compensation insurers in this state and subject to the provisions of Title 39, chapter 71, part 23.
+Operation of state fund as authorized insurer -- issuance of certificate of authority -- exceptions -- use of calendar year -- risk-based capital -- reporting requirements.
+(1) The state fund provided for in 39-71-2313 is an authorized insurer and, except as provided in this section, is subject to the provisions in Title 33 that are generally applicable to authorized workers' compensation insurers in this state and the provisions of Title 39, chapter 71, part 23.

-- (2) (a) The commissioner shall issue a certificate of authority to the state fund to write workers' compensation insurance coverages, as provided in 39-71-2316, and except as otherwise provided in this section the requirements of Title 33, chapter 2, part 1, do not apply.
-The certificate of authority must be continuously renewed by the commissioner. - (b) The state fund shall pay the annual fee under 33-2-708, provide the surplus funds required under 33-2-109 and 33-2-110, and provide to the commissioner the available documentation and information that is provided by other insurers when applying for a certificate of authority under 33-2-115. - (c) THE STATE FUND IS SUBJECT TO THE REPORTING REQUIREMENTS UNDER 33-2-705 BUT IS NOT SUBJECT TO THE TAX ON NET PREMIUMS. - (3) (a) The state fund, as the guaranteed market for workers' compensation insurance for employers pursuant to 39-71-2313, is not subject to: - (i) formation requirements of an insurer under Title 33, chapter 3;
+(2) (a) The commissioner shall issue a certificate of authority to the state fund to write workers' compensation insurance coverages, as provided in 39-71-2316, and except as otherwise provided in this section the requirements of Title 33, chapter 2, part 1, do not apply.
+The certificate of authority must be continuously renewed by the commissioner.

+- (b) The state fund shall pay the annual fee under 33-2-708, provide the surplus funds required under 33-2-109 and 33-2-110, and provide to the commissioner the available documentation and information that is provided by other insurers when applying for a certificate of authority under 33-2-115. - (c) The state fund is subject to the reporting requirements under 33-2-705 but is not subject to the tax on net premiums. - (3) (a) The state fund, as the guaranteed market for workers' compensation insurance for employers pursuant to 39-71-2313, is not subject to: - (i) formation requirements of an insurer under Title 33, chapter 3; - (ii) revocation or suspension of its certificate of authority under any provision of Title 33 or any order or any provision that requires forfeiture of state fund's obligation to insure employers as required in 39-71-2313; - (iii) liquidation or dissolution under Title 33; - (iv) participation in the guaranty association provided for in Title 33, chapter 10; - 15 (v) 33-12-104; or